Clearout/clearout.github.io/blacktemple.md

 #### Mage

+- Starts the encounter by pulling with Blessing of Protections on
 - Tank High Nethermancer Zerevor (mage)
 - Use spellsteal to get Dampen Magic from boss
 - Stay away from raid